In Japan, Abe's robot panel aims to give drone industry an edge

 TOKYO The government of Japan, a country with a proven track record in electronics and robotics, is looking to fast track industry-friendly regulation to give its drone sector an edge over the United States.

-Companies from motorcycle maker Yamaha Motor to security firm Secom Co are readying drone technology and services, as advisers to Prime Minister Shinzo Abe drive a regulatory overhaul.
+Companies from motorcycle maker Yamaha Motor (7272.T) to security firm Secom Co (9735.T) are readying drone technology and services, as advisers to Prime Minister Shinzo Abe drive a regulatory overhaul.

 The Robot Revolution Realization Committee, an advisory panel appointed by Abe, will review existing radio and civil aeronautics laws and set up industry-run best practice for drones.
 Another panel is asking companies for ideas on how to open up new special economic zones in Tokyo and other big cities to drones on a test basis.
 The Fukushima area, blighted by the 2011 tsunami and nuclear disaster, could also become a "field test zone" for robots and drones, largely free of regulation.